Gustavo Ramos (artist): Career

 In 2022, Ramos was selected by Royal Talens as the artist to represent North America in The Year of Rembrandt, where he was awarded a trip to the Netherlands and the opportunity to display his work at the Rijksmuseum alongside the 6 other winning artists.

 In 2024, Ramos was included into the Lunar Codex, a time capsule launched to the Moon named the most expansive, international, and diverse collection of contemporary culture launched into space.
 His selected painting "Winter" was published in Veja Magazine, Brazil's most influential outlet of printed media, as part of an article covering the Lunar Codex.

+In 2025, Ramos was commissioned to paint a formal portrait of Puerto Rican attorney and independence activist Pedro Albizu Campos, which was unveiled at the Harvard Club of New York City for permanent display.
+Also in 2025, the portrait of Irish novelist James Joyce by Ramos was featured in The Atlantic magazine’s July issue accompanying a review of Joyce and his biographer Richard Ellmann.

 Ramos has most recently stepped into educational roles, including teaching workshops at the Scottsdale Artists School, Art Fest Mesa, being a guest lecturer for Artists Magazine, and releasing an online drawing course with Domestika.